podium-lib/client/README.md

 The following values can be provided:

 *   `uri` - {String} - Uri to the manifest of a podium component - Required
- * `name` - {String} - Name of the podlet.
-This is used to reference the podlet in your application, and does not have to match the name of the podlet itself - Required
+*   `name` - {String} - Name of the component.
+This is used to reference the component in your application, and does not have to match the name of the component itself - Required
- * `retries` - {Number} - How many times the client should retry to settle a version number conflict before terminating.
-See section "[on retrying](#on-retrying)" for more information.
+*   `retries` - {Number} - The number of times the client should retry to settle a version number conflict before terminating.
+See the section "[on retrying](#on-retrying)" for more information.
 Default: 4 - Optional.
- * `timeout` - {Number} - How long, in milliseconds, the request should wait before connection is terminated.
+*   `timeout` - {Number} - Defines how long, in milliseconds, a request should wait before the connection is terminated.
 Overrides the global default.
 Default: 1000 - Optional.
- * `throwable` - {Boolean} - If it should be thrown an error if something fails during the process of fetching a podium component.
+*   `throwable` - {Boolean} - Defines whether an error should be thrown if a failure occurs during the process of fetching a podium component.
 Defaults to `false` - Optional.
- * `resolveJs` - {Boolean} - Resolve a relative js uri in the podlet to be absolute uri.
+*   `resolveJs` - {Boolean} - Defines whether to resolve a relative JS uri for a component to be an absolute uri.
 Defaults to `false` - Optional.
- * `resolveCss` - {Boolean} - Resolve a relative css uri in the podlet to be absolute uri.
+*   `resolveCss` - {Boolean} - Defines whether to resolve a relative CSS uri for a component to be an absolute uri.
 Defaults to `false` - Optional.

 ### .js()

-Retrieve list of all js references from all registered and fetched podlets.
+Retrieve list of all JavaScript references from all registered and fetched components.

 ```js
 const Client = require('@podium/client');